 11. Evaluating the success of provision

-In order to make consistent continuous progress in relation to SEN provision, the school encourages feedback from staff, parents and pupils throughout the year.
+In order to make consistent continuous progress in relation to SEND provision, the school and preschool encourage feedback from staff, parents and pupils throughout the year.
 This is done through pupil progress meetings, parents' meetings and parents' questionnaires.
-Pupil progress will be monitored termly in line with the SEN Code of Practice (2014)